-Parents will need to provide water and a healthy morning snack each day and nutritious lunch for those whose classes end at 1:45pm or later.
+Parents will need to provide a water bottle and a healthy morning snack each day and a nutritious lunch for those whose classes end at 1:45pm or later.
 Healthy and nutritious food is a priority at WCA.
 (NO SODA, CANDY OR POPCORN are allowed in snacks or lunches, and no sippy cups or glass containers).
 Please note there are no microwaves or refrigeration on campus for students so pack accordingly.